 When you set your sights on a goal, get the guidance you need and take the necessary steps toward accomplishing it.
-Have a plan, use the resources you have at your disposal and get started on your desire; the sands are running out.
-If you linger and ponder long too long, you will find some insurmountable hurdles to overcome, and you may start to second-guess yourself.
+Have a plan, use the resources you have at your disposal, and get started, before the sands run out.
+If you linger and ponder long too long, other issues will come up, and you may start to second-guess yourself.
 Don’t let procrastination keep you in stagnation.
-Pray for God’s Wisdom to guide your every step, and put your trust in God alone—your abilities are no match for His.
+Pray for God’s Wisdom to guide your every step, and put your trust in God; your abilities are no match for His.
 Acknowledge your limitations, do what is in your capacity to accomplish, as you trust God to handle what you can’t control.

 Abraham’s servant went to his master’s country to find a wife for Abraham’s son, Isaac.
 Abraham had assured him that God would send an angel ahead of him to prosper him, so that his servant would return with the woman who would be betrothed to Isaac.
 Abraham’s servant had sought God to make a way; he asked for a sign to confirm which woman he would bring back to Isaac.
-Everything worked like clockwork and this is where the passage picks up.
+Everything worked like clockwork.
+This is where the passage picks up.
 Abraham’s servant was convinced that God had shown him favor and he was not going to wait for human confirmation.
-He worshiped God with every open door and trusted God at every turn.
+He worshiped God through every open door and trusted Him at every turn.
 He was not going to allow Laban, Rebekah’s brother, nor her mother to get the final say.

 When God has prospered your way, pull out all the stops to complete what you have begun.
-He is the one who causes you to advance and He should not be undermined by naysayers.
-With every passing moment, put one foot in front of the other and don’t waver.
+He is The One who causes you to advance, so He should not be undermined by naysayers.
+In the face of opposition, put one foot in front of the other and don’t waver.
 Rebekah’s brother and mother decided to ask her if she was willing to go with Abraham’s servant.
 She was unequivocal about her decision to go.
 Why?
 Because God had already prepared her for Isaac.
 God has a way of persuading people and moving them in His direction.
 Nothing can hinder us, unless we allow it.
 Like Abraham’s servant we must keep in lockstep with God.

 9 Now the Lord spoke to Paul in the night by a vision, “Do not be afraid, but speak, and do not keep silent; 10 for I am with you, and no one will attack you to hurt you; for I have many people in this city.”
 11 And he continued there a year and six months, teaching the Word of God among them (Acts 18).